Everything You Need to Know About the Kindle for Kids

 Can you use Kindle Unlimited with a kid Kindle?

 Yes!
-Just find the books you’ve checked out from Kindle Unlimited in your content library and then add the ones you want to their account.
+Just find the books you’ve checked out from Kindle Unlimited in your content library/manage family library and then add the ones you want to their account.
 They won’t have access to the books from Kindle Unlimited that you’re reading on your own (unless you choose to share them).
+(If you need more in depth instructions on this process – click here!)

 Can you listen to audiobooks on a Kindle?